 Battery operated carbon monoxide alarm with mute button to silence any nuisance alarms.
 Single button also tests alarm functions.
 Carbon monoxide alarm utilizes electrochemical sensor for increased accuracy.
-Has easy, front access to the battery.
 5-year limited warranty.
 Carbon Monoxide alarm meets UL standards.

 This carbon monoxide alarm is for you if:

 ● You want basic protection from the threat of carbon monoxide.

 Where To Place Carbon Monoxide Alarms: One on every level of the home and one in each sleeping area.

 We have this model in our 2nd floor bedroom which is right above the kitchen.
 One evening, we used the oven and were having some issues with it heating up.
 I thought we got it figured out.
 A little while later, the CO2 alarm went off and wouldn't shut off until we opened all the windows and got fresh air in the house.
 Needless to say I'm very pleased with this product and I got a new stove too!

 Thank you for the timely and professional service.
 Delivered exactly as ordered.
 Thank You

 This is a great product to buy.
 Thank you First Alert

 Good CO Alarm - 04/20/2015